 - Left the Background Music On: The music that plays over the opening sequence ends up being played by a woman's car radio, which Face turns off.

 - Mugging the Monster: Invoked.
 Jenny, a park ranger who knows that the A-Team are national criminals, tells the villains about their van when they want a getaway vehicle, hoping that they would be able to handle them.
-Given that she said the van's owners were a group up here for a relaxing weekend, the villains had no idea what they were getting into.
+Given that she said the van's owners were a group up here for a relaxing weekend (leaving out the information that they weren't just civilians), the villains had no idea what they were getting into.

 - Near-Villain Victory: During his second attempt at capturing the A-Team for the episode, Decker handcuffs Face, Hannibal, and B.A. (the only people he knew were there) and warns his men so thoroughly that they aim their guns at Hannibal when he tries to take a cigar out of his pocket.
 The team would have been caught if it weren't for Murdock hiding under the baggage on the roof.